 Individuals approved for MS Medicaid coverage will be open to receiving various medical treatments and services at little to no cost.
 Claimants should know the services covered by Medicaid that are federally mandated as well as the additional Medicaid services that Mississippi elected to cover.
 Each state has the option to expand Medicaid coverage, which is why residents of Mississippi should know what health care services are available.
 Medicaid benefit coverages are intended to include the medically necessary services and treatments for applicants to maintain healthy, happy lives.
 A few of the basic services covered by Mississippi Medicaid include but are not limited to:

 - Emergency transportation services

 If applicants have questions regarding their Medicaid coverage benefits, they can speak to their Medicaid provider for further information.
 The services covered by Medicaid in MS can have stipulations or exceptions, so it is worth finding out as much applicable knowledge as possible.
 For instance, an in-network Medicaid physician can request additional health care services to be covered upon approval.

-Learn more about the federally mandated health care services Medicaid must cover in our comprehensive guide.
+Learn more about the health care services of Medicaid in our free guide.